 If you are having trouble accessing your SLIC Basecamp Group/s please get in touch be emailing email@example.com

-The BBC has an extensive range of online content to keep readers going through the weeks ahead.
+The BBC has an extensive range of online content to keep readers going.

 The Novels That Shaped Our World initiative lets you explore ten themes which reflect the ways books help shape and influence our thinking.
 The novels cover books written in the English language in the last 300 years.

-While library buildings may be closed there are still plenty of great ideas out there for engaging with readers.
+Facebook can be a good platform to promote your library.
 Here is a link to an interesting blog piece from Justin Hoenke of Wellington Public Library in which he describes Facebook as your new Branch library.